prisma-collective/docs/docs/methodologies/Developmental Regenerative Evaluation/a. Introduction.md

 ## **Introduction**
 ### **The Essence of Our Evaluation Approach**
-Evaluation, for us, is not a static measure of success but a [[living practice]] of listening to the pulse of systems.
+Evaluation, for us, is not a static measure of success but a [[Living Practice]] of listening to the pulse of systems.
 It is how communities learn to dance with complexity, attuning to the rhythms of ecological vitality, cultural wisdom, and emergent possibility.
-At Prisma, we see evaluation as the *essence of governance*—a way for collectives to sense, adapt, and evolve their actions in harmony with the [[essence of place]] and the [[living systems principles]] that bind us all.
+At Prisma, we see evaluation as the *essence of governance*—a way for collectives to sense, adapt, and evolve their actions in harmony with the [[essence of place]] and the [[Living Systems Principles]] that bind us all.

 #### **Vision**
 To redefine evaluation as a dynamic dialogue with life itself—a practice that illuminates the invisible threads connecting ecological health, social equity, and cultural resilience.

 #### **Mission**
-To co-create frameworks that honor energy flows across [[five spheres of evaluation|five spheres]], empowering communities to steward regenerative futures through participatory learning and adaptive action.
+To co-create frameworks that honor energy flows across [[Five Spheres of Evaluation|five spheres]], empowering communities to steward regenerative futures through participatory learning and adaptive action.

 #### **Purpose**
 We exist to: